eps364/ControlMEI/README.md

 - Database MySQL And Apache Derby for embedded

 ### Information
-The objects for insert will a send application it for generic class the database.
+The objects will send the data for generic class the database.

 `````java
 public abstract class Generic<T extends InterValueId> {